andrewmoles2/rTrainIntroduction/Workshop4b/rWorkshop4b.md

 **hint: an RStudio shortcut to find files is to press tab when the cursor is in the speech marks ("")**

+## Loading data task

+# Row binding data frames

+# Row binding task

+# Data frame task

+Subset part of the data frame (first 50 rows or something)

+Make a new column like average power

 # Final task - Please give us your individual feedback!

 This is the first time that we are exploring a remote learning format for our workshops and we would be grateful if you could take 2 mins before the end of the workshop to get your feedback!